LivanKov/MolSim/README.md

 MolSim (WS24/25, Group H)
 ===

-This repository contains the code written for the Molecular Dynamics Lab (IN0012) during WS24/25 at TUM
+This repository contains the code written for the Molecular Dynamics Lab (IN0012) during WS24/25 at TUM.

 ### Build and Run on Linux